 Going for regular walks won’t just improve your physical health.
 In fact, walking is one of the best things you can do to keep your mental wellbeing in check, too.

 Regular walking unclutters the mind and lowers your stress levels.
-In this article, Dr Jampolis, the author of The Doctor on Demand Diet, explains that frequent low-impact exercise can even modify your nervous system over time, resulting in a “decrease in anger and hostility”.
+In the article, Dr Jampolis, the author of The Doctor on Demand Diet, explains that frequent low-impact exercise can even modify your nervous system over time, resulting in a “decrease in anger and hostility”.
 So if life is getting on top of you and you’re feeling particularly stressed out, a short walk could make all the difference to your mood.

 Walking is also widely known to boost your self-esteem, which in turn reduces the symptoms of depression and anxiety.